Elizabeth Haysom

-Elizabeth Roxanne Haysom (born April 15, 1964 in Salisbury, Rhodesia) is a Canadian citizen who, along with her boyfriend, Jens Söring, was convicted of orchestrating the 1985 double murder of her parents Derek and Nancy Haysom in Bedford County, Virginia.
-Following the Haysoms' murders, she and Söring were arrested in London for check fraud and shoplifting.
+Elizabeth Roxanne Haysom (born April 15, 1964) is a Canadian citizen who, along with her then boyfriend, Jens Söring, was convicted of orchestrating the 1985 double murder of her parents Derek and Nancy Haysom in Bedford County, Virginia.

 Haysom served 32 years of a 90-year prison sentence at the Fluvanna Correctional Center for Women in Troy, Virginia after pleading guilty to two counts of accessory to murder before the fact in 1987.
 She and Söring were paroled on November 25, 2019, more than 30 years after they were first convicted of the deaths of Haysom’s parents in 1985.

-Haysom was diagnosed as having a borderline personality disorder by several court psychiatrists.

 Early life

-Elizabeth Haysom is the child of Derek William Reginald Haysom, a steel executive, and Nancy Astor Benedict Haysom, an artist.
+Elizabeth Haysom's parents were Nancy Astor Benedict Haysom, an artist, and Derek William Reginald Haysom, a steel executive who served as president of two Nova Scotia crown corporations (Sydney Steel and Metropolitan Area Growth Investments).
 Derek and Nancy had a combined total of five children from previous marriages.
 Born in April 1964, Elizabeth attended boarding schools in Switzerland and England (Wycombe Abbey), then enrolled at the University of Virginia.
-It was there she met her 18-year-old boyfriend Jens Söring.
+It was there she met 18-year-old Jens Söring who quickly became her boyfriend.

 Murders

 On the morning of April 3, 1985, when Söring was 18 and Haysom was 20, the bodies of Derek and Nancy Haysom were discovered.
-They had been slashed and stabbed to death in their home in the Boonsboro neighborhood of Lynchburg, Virginia.
+They had been slashed and stabbed to death in their home in the Boonsboro section of Bedford County, just outside of Lynchburg, Virginia.
 Both Derek and Nancy were almost decapitated.
 The couple's bodies were not discovered until days after the murder.
 During the timeline of the murder, Haysom had rented a car.
-She and Jens drove to Washington, D.C. to establish an alibi.
+She and Jens drove to Washington, D.C., to establish an alibi.